 This anticipation and excitement that comes with gardening aren’t limited to gardening with flower bulbs.
 Although flower bulbs do an excellent job of creating hype for spring.

 Excitement comes when you can go out to your garden and harvest fresh rhubarb stalks for a jam you are going to give to a friend.
 When that first leaf sprouts from the elephant ear you planted in spring appear, that is exciting.
 To know that what once was just a flower bulb has now grown into a plant with 4-6’ tall stems is a rewarding experience.

 Waiting all spring for the summer blooms from pollinators to start blooming is exciting.
 When perennials like Butterfly Weed, Purple Coneflower, and Bee Balm start blooming and you see your first butterfly, the feeling it gives you can’t be beat!

 There are More Than 7 Reasons Why Gardening is Good

-As a person that has played in the dirt, picked flowers, and helped pick green beans as a kid I have always loved to garden.
+As a person that has played in the dirt, picked flowers and helped pick green beans as a kid I have always loved to garden.
 I chose plants as my profession and can think of more than 7 reasons why gardening is good for you.
 When I first started working with plants in my 20’s I didn’t always have someone to talk about my love of plants with.
 Often, I felt isolated in my love for trees, bulbs, perennials, and flowers.
-I have been concerned that gardening and that an appreciation for plants was dying with younger generations.
+I have been concerned that gardening and an appreciation for plants was dying with younger generations.

 My hope is as people age, become homeowners and enjoy the simple things in life their appreciation for gardening will increase.
 And the good of gardening will make them lifelong plant peddlers, and garden enthusiasts.
 Let’s all do our part to help spread the good of gardening to younger generations.
 And hope this healthy pastime continues to be a positive part of our daily lives.